xmorera/xmorera.github.io/_posts/cloutaiwriter/2024/07/2024-07-15-the-way-of-the-road-warrior-a-journey-across-continents-as-a-tech-trainer.md

 ---
 layout: post
-title:  "🧑🏻‍💻 The Way of the Road Warrior: A Journey Across Continents as a Tech Trainer "
+title:  "🧑🏻‍💻 The Way of the Road Warrior: A Journey Across Continents as a Tech Trainer"
 date:   2024-07-15 09:40:00 -0600
 categories: Training
 ---